Hurt on the Job? Call HHR!

-If you have suffered a serious injury at work, or while on the job, and if your employer is somehow blaming you for the injury and seems annoyed by your situation, you need a lawyer's help.
-All too often, you have doctor bills piling up for treatment of the work injury, only making matters worse.
-The last thing you need to worry about after a work injury is all of these distractions because of a denied or reduced claim.
+If you were hurt at work and if your employer is blaming you for the injury, you need the help of a Pennsylvania workers' compensation attorney.
+All too often, you have doctor bills piling up for treatment of the injury, only making matters worse.
+The last thing you need to worry about after a work injury is distractions because of a denied or reduced claim.
 You need to worry about you, about healing up and getting back to making a living.
 Let a lawyer worry about the rest.

 Have You Been Injured on the Job?
-One Call...Does It All!
+One Call...Does It All®!

 Are You Eligible for Workers' Compensation?

 All Pennsylvania based employees qualify for some form of workers' compensation.
 Workers' compensation comes into effect when an employee is injured on the job and is entitled to medical and wage loss benefits.

-- Federal Workers
+- Federal workers

-- Railroad Workers
+- Railroad workers

-- Sole Proprietors
+- Sole proprietors

-- Agriculture Laborers
+- Agriculture laborers

-- Casual Laborers
+- Casual laborers

 Pennsylvania Workers’ Compensation Law